-Berkshire County is located on the western edge of the Commonwealth of Massachusetts, and is bordered by Connecticut to the south, New York to the west, and Franklin, Hampshire, and Hampden counties to the east.
-Of the 32 municipalities that comprise the county, the cities of Pittsfield and North Adams are the most populous (populations of 42,514 and 12,961, respectively.)
-Outside of these and a few other concentrated population centers, Berkshire County is largely rural with sparsely populated expanses of land.
+Berkshire County is located on the western edge of the Commonwealth of Massachusetts, and is bordered by Connecticut to the south, New York to the west, and by Franklin, Hampshire, and Hampden counties to the east.
+Of the 32 municipalities that comprise the county, the cities of Pittsfield and North Adams are the two most populous, with populations of 42,514 and 12,961, respectively.
+Outside of these and a few other concentrated population centers Berkshire County is largely rural with large, sparsely populated expanses of land.

-According to the U.S. Census Bureau, the county has a total area of 605,400 acres or 946 square miles, of which 927 square miles are land and 20 square miles are water.
-The county is the second largest in Massachusetts by total area, and the fourth least populated with a total population of 125,927 (demographic data throughout the CEDS is based on ACS five-year averages through 2020, as at the time of publication most decennial census data had not been released).
+According to the U.S. Census Bureau, the county has a total area of 605,400 acres or 946 square miles, of which 927 square miles are land and 20 square miles (2.1%) are water.
+The county is the 2nd largest in Massachusetts by total area, and the 4th least populated with a total population of 125,927 (demographic data throughout the CEDS is based on ACS 5-year averages through 2020, as at the time of publication most decennial census data has not been released).

 Elevations range from 3,491 feet at Mount Greylock, the highest point in the state, to 566 feet on the Hoosic River in Williamstown.
-There are two main river systems, the Hoosic (in the north) and the Housatonic (in the south).
+There are two main rivers systems in the county, the Hoosic River (in the north) and the Housatonic River (in the south).
 Running north-south are the Hoosac Range of the Berkshire Hills in the eastern part of the county and the Taconic Mountains in the western part of the county.
-These dominate the landscape, and most of the region's development has been constrained to the valley.
-Approximately seven percent of the county is developed, primarily for residential/commercial purposes.
-The remaining land (approximately 93 percent) consists of water bodies, recreational land, forest, wetlands, and agriculture.
+These dominate the landscape, and most of the region's development has been constrained to the valley lands.
+Approximately 7 percent of the county is developed, primarily for residential/commercial purposes.
+The remaining lands (approximately 93 percent) consist of water bodies, recreational land, forest, wetlands, and agriculture.